maxim-saplin/flutter_python_starter/README.md

   - Timestamp is used for versioning, i.e. date time of PyInstaller execution is used as binary version
 - Compatibility mode with remotely hosted Python module for iOS, Android, macOS

-# Considerations

-- No cross-compilation, Windows, macOS and Linux are required for the build
-- Boilerplate works on with one .proto file.
-In real project there can be multiple proto files/services, scripts would require manual updates
-- Nuitka while being a compiled and faster version can be tricky and unstable.
-I.e. while building example I got successful complication yet upon running the binary I received error that `numpy` import was not found.
-Only `pip3 install --upgrade numpy` helped solve the issues
-  - As of Sept 2023 Python 3.11 + Nuitka 1.8, example works on macOS and Windows.
-On Linux binary throws error when starting.
-- Linux - only Ubuntu was tested

 # 1. Preparing Sources

 ## 1. Preparing Flutter and Python projects